Sweet Chestnuts: The Healthy, Wholesome Meal

 - Minerals and trace elements such as calcium, iron, potassium, magnesium and manganese

 - Many vitamins, including all B vitamins, vitamin C, E and provitamin A

 - Chestnuts contain little fat (only about 2 g per 100g)

 You normally only get all these ingredients if you eat a complete meal including vegetables, fruit and meat/fish.
 But be careful: If you see this as a licence to eat too many chestnuts, you should not overdo it.
-Chestnuts contain a lot of healthy ingredients, but also relatively many calories (100g have more than 200 kcal).
+Chestnuts contain a lot of healthy ingredients, but also relatively many calories (100g contains more than 200 kcal).
 Therefore, they should always be considered a meal and not a snack in between meals, which is what they are mostly enjoyed as today.
 Nevertheless, the comparison with other nuts is impressive.
 100g of hazelnuts contain about 585 kcal and 62g of fat.

 In addition, chestnuts are very easy to digest, which is why they are especially interesting for people who sleep poorly in the evening after late meals.